 The current free-flying population (as of 2019)

 - CA Flock – 200 Individuals

 Ultimately, the future of Condor is increasing and positive.
 These birds will return to the Redwoods National Park and old Yurok territory in some years with a combined reintroduction effort by National Park Service, US Fish, and Wildlife Service, and the Yurok Tribe.

 How big is a California condor

 The California condor belongs to the largest flying bird in the world.
 These majestic birds can have a wingspan of up to 10 feet, this is just a little less than its close relative, the Andean condor.
 Standing upright, the bird can reach heights of up to 4 feet and with a bodyweight of 25 to 30 pounds, the California condor is one of the heavyweights among the flying birds

 California condors have a fairly long life expectancy and can live to be over 50 years in the wild.
 In captivity, they live significantly longer, sometimes up to over 60 years.
 This is because California condors are less exposed to dangers in captivity than they are in their natural habitat and even if they are sick they can hope for the help of a veterinarian.

 What do California condors eat?

 Like vultures, California condors are carnivorous, and meal on big animals’ remains, such as deer and cows.
-When a large feast is possible, the condors may feed themselves so abundant that they need rest for many hours before moving again.
+When a large feast is possible, the condors may feed themselves so abundantly that they need to rest for many hours before moving again.